 Yes!
 You can grow a vegetable garden in a drought or with low water conditions.
-Here are several tasty drought-resistant veggies that you’ll love.
+Here are 7 drought-tolerant vegetables, including recommended varieties and planting tips.

 You may have heard that here in California, we don't have enough water to wet our whistle.
 There's no snow, lakes are drying up, and severe water restrictions are in place.

 We aren't the only ones!
 Many gardeners across the US are making do with less water because of cost, conservation, or personal choice.

 Don't fret.
 If you're reducing your water use, you can still have a great vegetable garden!
 There are many vegetables you can grow in a drought, and I also recommend growing herbs indoors to save water.